RetryR1v2/mms-trashcan/README.md

 - Place Trashcans Around your Map and Town
 - Every Trashcan can be Searched Once then after The Reset Again
-- Reward System Money or Cash or Both
+- Reward System Money or Items or Both
+- Trashcans can be Filled and Emptied
 - Webhook Suppport

 # Changelog